 Prior to his 2002 arrival at Kenyon, Bob Milnikel studied at Carleton College and Cornell University and taught at Wellesley College.
 His research is focused on the mathematical analysis of logic as used in computer science.
-His teaching also bridges math and CS, including algebra and calculus courses as well as logic and introductory programming.
+His teaching includes introductory-level courses across mathematics, CS and statistics, as well as intermediate and advanced courses in logic and proof and occasional team-teaching the Philosophy Department.
+He has been active in the Kenyon Educational Enrichment Program (KEEP) since 2016.

 1999 — Doctor of Philosophy from Cornell University